For which kinds of medicinal products should PSURs be submitted?

 What steps do I have to take before I can submit a PSUR to the PSUR Repository?

-Prior to submission to the PSUR Repository, MAHs must ensure that the information on their authorised medicines is entered correctly in the Article 57 database.
+Prior to submission to the PSUR Repository, MAHs must ensure that the information on their authorised medicines is entered correctly in the extended EudraVigilance medicinal product dictionary (XEVMPD), also named Article 57 database.
 This is a legally binding requirement from the EU pharmaceutical legislation.

 The PSUR Repository product selection is connected to the Article 57 database.
-If a product has not been correctly included in this database, it will not be displayed in the PSUR Repository.
+If a product has not been correctly included in this database, it will not be or not correct displayed in the PSUR Repository.

-More information about the submission of information on medicines in the Article 57 database is available here.
+More information about the submission of information on medicines in the Article 57 database is available on the EMA website here.

 Who can I contact to help me with my queries on PSUR Repository?

-Users can contact the EMA to send their questions or report any issues they have with the PSUR repository and/or the eSubmission Gateway/ Web Client to the EMA Service Desk portal.
+Users should directly contact the EMA to send their questions or report any issues they have with the PSUR repository and/or the eSubmission Gateway/ Web Client to the EMA Service Desk portal.

 Which cover letter should be used for the PSUR submission to the PSUR repository?
 What should be observed using the cover letter?